anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 Iterators are ES6's new way of travering data.

-## Iterables.
+## Iterable.
 An Iterable is a data struvture that makes its elements publicly available by implementing a method whose key is `[Symbol.Iterator]`.
-This method is a factory for iterators.

 The following built-in types are iterable:
 <!--more-->